useblocks/sphinx-needs/docs/directives/needtable.rst

    :tags: main_example
    :style: table

-The argument of the ``needtable`` will be used as caption for the table.
-If argument is used, then the caption and table content will be wrapped together into figure.
+The argument of ``needtable`` will be used as caption for the table.
+If argument is used, then the caption and table content will be wrapped together into a figure.

 Options
 -------